Somerset

 Somerset is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Somerset's dwelling structures, as per the latest Census, comprised 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Somerset's dwelling structures, as per the latest Census, consisted of 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 Non-Metro Tas., in comparison, had 90.3% houses and 9.7% other dwellings.
-Home ownership in Somerset was at 41.1%, with mortgaged dwellings at 30.7% and rented ones at 28.2%.
-The median monthly mortgage repayment was $1,192, lower than Non-Metro Tas.'s average of $1,200.
-Median weekly rent in Somerset was $240, matching Non-Metro Tas.'s figure.
-Nationally, Somerset's mortgage repayments were significantly lower at $1,192 compared to Australia's average of $1,863.
-Rents in Somerset were substantially below the national figure of $375 at $240.
+Home ownership in Somerset was at 41.1%, with the rest being mortgaged at 30.7% or rented at 28.2%.
+The median monthly mortgage repayment in Somerset was $1,192, lower than Non-Metro Tas.'s average of $1,200.
+Weekly rent in Somerset was recorded at $240, matching Non-Metro Tas.'s figure.
+Nationally, Somerset's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing